stormpath/stormpath-sdk-java/docs/source/events.rst

 Events
 ======

-The plugin will trigger events when interesting things happen.
+The Stormpath Servlet Plugin will trigger events when interesting things happen.
 You can listen for these events and implement custom behavior when desired.

 RequestEventListener
 --------------------

-When events are triggered by various plugin components, a ``RequestEventListener`` will be notified.
-If you want to listen for events, you have two options:
+When the plugin publishes various events, a ``RequestEventListener`` will be notified.
+If you want to listen for events, you can implement your own ``RequestEventListener`` in one of two ways:

 #.
-Create an implementation of the ``com.stormpath.sdk.servlet.event.RequestEventListener`` interface and implement all event methods.
+Implement the ``com.stormpath.sdk.servlet.event.RequestEventListener`` interface directly and implement all event methods.
 #.
 Subclass the ``com.stormpath.sdk.servlet.event.RequestEventListenerAdapter`` and override only the event methods you are interested in.

-You may specify your implementation by setting the ``stormpath.web.event.listener`` configuration property:
+You may specify your implementation's fully qualified class name using the ``stormpath.web.event.listener`` configuration property:

 .. code-block:: properties